tiann/KernelSU/README.md

 ## Usage

-1. Flash a custom kernel with KernelSU, you can build it yourself or use prebuilt boot.img.
+1. Flash a custom kernel with KernelSU, you can build it yourself or [download it from CI](https://github.com/tiann/KernelSU/actions/workflows/build-kernel.yml).
 2. Install Manager App and enjoy :)

 ## Build